Japanese washi wall partitions; photo courtesy Linder

 Washi, being made from the gampi tree, bamboo, or even hemp, is a traditional and sustainable building material.
 It is also very easy to work with; all you need to install it is rice glue and an X-acto knife.

-To make it, the plant fibers are harvested and the thin paper is formed in a manner similar to writing paper except that fewer chemicals are used in the process.
+To create the material, the plant fibers are harvested and the thin paper is formed in a manner similar to writing paper except for the fact that fewer chemicals are utilized in the manufacturing process.

 The Characteristics of Washi Paper

-This construction paper looks more like cloth than paper at first glance.
-One reason it makes such a good choice for woodworking projects is the diverse and unique fiber patterns available.
+This construction paper looks more like cloth than paper when you first look at it.
+One reason it makes such an excellent choice for woodworking projects is the diverse and unique fiber patterns available.
 Like high-quality leather and snowflakes, no two specimens are the same.

-One reason the Japanese use it on wall partitions is that its structure allows light to diffuse through it, yet at the same time remaining sufficiently opaque enough to offer plenty of privacy.
+One reason the Japanese use it on wall partitions is that its structure allows UV and blue light to diffuse through it, yet at the same time remaining sufficiently opaque enough to offer plenty of privacy.
 These is a characteristic of Japanese culture offering virtual privacy in a heavily populated society.
+Many areas in the USA could benefit with a bit of this concept.

 Project Choices for Japanese Paper